ONLYOFFICE/onlyoffice.github.io/README.md

 Detailed instructions can be found in [ONLYOFFICE API documentation](https://api.onlyoffice.com/plugin/installation).

-## How to install

-Detailed instructions can be found in [ONLYOFFICE API documentation](https://api.onlyoffice.com/plugin/installation).

 ## Using your service

 You can install LanguageTool to your own server and send requests to it.